APrasad021/goodreads-scrape/README.md

 After those are set up correctly, you can run `python3 book.py`.
 This will scrape the book data for a user then write it into a books collection in Firestore.

+If you want to have the script run every minute, you can run `python3 script.py`.

 *TODO:*

 [ ]: Get picture of book cover